Panda Energy International

-Panda Energy International, Inc. was an American privately held company headquartered in Dallas, Texas which constructs, maintains and operates environmentally friendly power plants.
-The organization has been recognised by Newsweek magazine as one of the top ten eco-friendly energy companies in America.
-As of 2010, it has been affiliated with Panda Power Funds.
+Panda Energy International, Inc. was an American privately held company headquartered in Dallas, Texas which constructed, maintained and operated environmentally friendly power plants.
+The organization was recognised by Newsweek magazine as one of the then-top ten eco-friendly energy companies in America.
+As of 2010, it had been affiliated with Panda Power Funds.
 Panda Energy informed its shareholders that it would shut down at the end of 2018.

 History

 Panda Energy, headquartered in Dallas, Texas was founded in 1982 and has financed, constructed and operated large-scale energy facilities both domestically and internationally.
 The company built the two largest gas-fueled merchant electric generation facilities in the United States totaling 4,400 megawatts of generating capacity; was responsible for the first U.S. sponsored, internationally financed run-of-the-river hydroelectric project in the Himalayan nation of Nepal; and obtained the first U.S. capital markets financing for construction of a power plant in the People's Republic of China.
 Altogether, the company has raised over U.S. $4.9 billion to develop and build more than 9,000 megawatts of generating capacity.

 Through a combination of financing, construction and operational activities, Panda Energy is involved in the creative developing, structuring, and financing of complex, capital-intensive energy projects that represent more than 9,000 megawatts of clean gas technology with a total cost of more than $5 billion in financing.

-The Carter family have owned a controlling stake in the company ever since, making Panda Energy a family business.
+The Carter family had owned a controlling stake in the company ever since, making Panda Energy a family business.
+Robert W. Carter had been the chairman of the board and chief executive officer of Panda Energy International Inc. (Panda International), holding company offices as manager of Panda Rosemary, LLC.
+He served as the chairman and chief executive officer of Panda Global Energy Company.
+He held similar chief executive positions with Panda Energy Corporation ('PEC'), a subsidiary of Panda International and its subsidiaries since he founded PEC in 1982.

-Robert W. Carter has been the chairman of the board and chief executive officer of Panda Energy International Inc. (Panda International), holding company offices as manager of Panda Rosemary, LLC.
-He serves as the chairman and chief executive officer of Panda Global Energy Company.
-He has held similar chief executive positions with Panda Energy Corporation ('PEC'), a subsidiary of Panda International and its subsidiaries since he founded PEC in 1982.
 Carter also is president of Robert Carter Oil & Gas, Inc. (an oil and gas exploration company), which he founded in 1980.
 From 1978 to 1980, Carter was vice president of oil and gas lease sales for Reserve Energy Corporation (an oil and gas exploration company).
 From 1974 to 1978, he served as a marketing consultant to Forward Products, Inc. (a petrochemical company).
 Carter was executive vice president of Blasco Industries (a chemical and textile manufacturer) from 1970 to 1974.
 He served as a sales representative and sales manager for Olin Mathieson Chemical Corporation (a petrochemical, pulp and paper company) from 1965 to 1970.
 From 1960 to 1965, he was a sales representative for Inland, Mead Paper Company in Atlanta.
 He has been the chairman and director of Panda Ethanol Inc. since November 6, 2006.
-Carter serves as director of Panda Energy International Inc. Carter attended the University of Georgia.